laurabry/laurabry/README.md

 -->

-🔬 Former molecular biologist turned data scientist, with a PhD and a passion for solving real-world problems through data.
+🔬 Former molecular biologist turned data scientist

-🧠 My scientific background shaped how I think: analytical, curious, and detail-oriented.
-Now I bring that mindset into the world of data science.

-📊 I love exploring data, uncovering patterns, and building machine learning models that are prectical and useful.
+🧠 My scientific background shaped how I think: analytical, curious, and detail-oriented 📊 I love exploring data, uncovering patterns, and building machine learning models that are prectical and useful

-💡 Currently diving deep into time series analysis, machine learning, and data visualization — and always excited to learn new tools and techniques.

 📍 Based in Hamburg, open to opportunities and collaborations!
-🌱 Always learning, always building.

 ---